Molero03/Kawasaki/README.md

 # Ising Model with Kawasaki Dynamics

-This project consists of a Python program that simulates the 2D Ising model with conserved total magnetization (Kawasaki dynamics).
+This project consists of a Python program that simulates the 2D Ising model with conserved total magnetization (Kawasaki dynamics) and periodic boundary conditions.
 The program create a .gif file that shows the time evolution of the system for a given temperature (k is proportional to 1/T).
 The length of the lattice and the total number of steps can be modified.

 # # Some examples